python/cpython/Doc/library/io.rst

 Another :class:`IOBase` subclass, :class:`TextIOBase`, deals with
-streams whose bytes represent text, and handles encoding and decoding from and to strings. :class:`TextIOWrapper`, which extends it, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
-Finally, :class:`StringIO` is an in-memory stream for text.
+streams whose bytes represent text, and handles encoding and decoding from and to :class:`unicode` strings.  :class:`TextIOWrapper`, which extends it, is a buffered text interface to a buffered raw stream (:class:`BufferedIOBase`).
+Finally, :class:`StringIO` is an in-memory stream for unicode text.

 Argument names are not part of the specification, and only the arguments of :func:`.open` are intended to be used as keyword arguments.